mopemope/meinheld/README.rst

 You can also join us in `meinheld mailing list`_ and `#meinheld`_ on freenode_

-Require
+Requirements
 ---------------------------------

 meinheld requires **Python 2.x >= 2.5**. and **greenlet >= 0.3.1**.

-meinheld supported Linux, FreeBSD, Mac OS X.
+meinheld supports Linux, FreeBSD, Mac OS X.

 Installation
 ---------------------------------